Plus-size model: Specialty model agency divisions

 Plus size models were first represented by model agencies in the 1970s.
 Prior to this, models freelanced directly with retailers, designers and magazines.
 Former plus-size model Mary Duffy owned Big Beauties Little Women, the first agency specializing in plus-size and petite models in 1977.
 Pat Swift, a plus-size model at the time, founded Plus Models in 1978.
 Ford Models began representing plus size models in 1978, and added two models to their board, including top model Ann Harper, due to demand from clients.
 By the late 1980s, Plus Models was the largest and most successful plus-size specialty agency, representing over 65 models and grossing over 2 million dollars in revenue.
 By 1984, Big Beauties Little Women was successful enough to run national model searches advertised in the press.
 18-year old Angelia Taylor was the first winner of the inaugural Big Beauty Model Search in 1984.
 The prize included the cover of It's Me magazine, a nationally published magazine for plus-size women.
 Not long after, Plus Models began holding national model searches.
 By the mid-1980s, top plus size models could earn as much as 150,000 to 200,000 dollars a year.
 Ford Models bought Big Beauties Little Women in 1988, later renaming the division Special Sizes and then Ford 12+.

 Wilhelmina NYC agent Susan Georget started the Wilhelmina 10/20 division in New York in 1994, recently re-branded W Curve.
 Gary Dakin headed New York's Karin Models' Curves division, only to leave after a short time to develop Ford Models' Ford 12+(rebranded Ford+) model division in their New York office in 1998.
 In Constantine Valhouli's 2001 plus-size model documentary Curve, Dakin states, "We're celebrating our 25th anniversary of the Ford 12+ division.
 It was the first and longest-existing plus division in the industry."(sic) Together, these agents created agency divisions that have continued to recruit the highest caliber of models in the industry and are credited with expanding opportunities for plus-size models beyond working solely for plus-size clothing retailers.

 Former plus-size model Becca Thorpe founded the plus-size division at Muse Model Management, a boutique fashion agency in 2011.
 Muse also recruits high caliber models and had advanced opportunities for plus-size models beyond advertising for plus-size retailers.

 Ford Models closed its plus-size division in June 2013 to focus on its editorial divisions.
-Gary Dakin and Jaclyn Sarka founded Jag Models in July 2013, which currently represents about 30 models sizes 8-18.
+Gary Dakin and Jaclyn Sarka founded Jag Models in July 2013, which represents about 30 models sizes 8-18.
 The agency does not brand its models as plus-size.

 There are a large number of reputable agencies throughout the U.S. and Canada, and internationally in Australia, Belgium, Brazil, Czech Republic, Denmark, France, Germany, Ireland, Italy, South Africa, Spain, Switzerland, The Netherlands, Turkey and the UK.